 Finding the right bike for you

-These are bikes targeted at the sweet spot between stiffness, comfort and weight, while keeping prices within reach of the enthusiast.
+These are bikes targeted at the sweet spot between stiffness, comfort and weight, while keeping prices affordable for the enthusiast.
+And, for this price, you can expect to find bikes with the latest features, including thru-axles and quality hydraulic disc brakes in many cases.

 Also, bear in mind that the type of riding the term ‘all-rounder’ encompasses is widening because the best gravel bikes are so versatile.